These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 A Classification Hierarchy of the major components of Cryptology.
 For a further classification of Cryptanalysis, see Rule 5, and III.I for Symmetric Cryptography.
 The work of the mastermind Jonathan Lacabe himself.

-# Cryptology/Cybersecurity: IT Security; The protection of digital information against misuse, incorporating technical, organizational, and implementation-specific aspects.
+# Cryptology/Cybersecurity: IT Security - the protection of digital information against misuse, incorporating technical, organizational, and implementation-specific aspects.
 This is the modern, digital theater of the much greater field of 'Security'.

 # Cryptography: A sub-field of Cryptology;

 The science of securing communication through encryption, especially against the cryptanalysis efforts of an adversary.
-Cryptographic algorithms are the bedrock of all cybersecurity systems - if cybersecurity is a car, then cryptography is the engine.
+Cryptographic algorithms are the bedrock of all cybersecurity systems - if cybersecurity is a car, then Cryptography is the engine.

 # Cryptanalysis: A sub-field of Cryptology;

-# Symmetric Algorithms: The classic form of Cryptography - two parties hold a secret key, enabling one party to encrypt a message and the other party to decrypt it.
+The classic form of Cryptography - two parties hold a secret key, enabling one party to encrypt a message and the other party to decrypt it.
 Thus, the same key is used for both encryption and decryption.

-Until 1976, this was the only form of cryptography in existence, and describes the basic nature of all historical ciphers (such as the shift/caesar cipher and affine cipher) and Stream Ciphers, Block Ciphers, and DES & AES.
-Hash functions are somewhat similar to symmetric algorithms, though they can be considered an independent, third type of Cryptographic algorithm.
+Until 1976, this was the only form of Cryptography in existence, and describes the basic nature of all historical ciphers (such as the shift/caesar cipher and affine cipher) and Stream Ciphers, Block Ciphers, and DES & AES.
+Although it is indeed the classic form of Cryptography, it is still highly relevant today, as AES remains an industry standard even into the quantum age.

-# Asymmetric/Public-Key Algorithms: The new cryptography, which all modern cryptosystems and what much of the infrastructure of the Internet, is based on.
 Invented by the Diffie-Hellman team in 1976, Public-Key Cryptography functions by having each party have TWO keys, a private key and a public key.

-# Protocols: Collective cryptographic algorithms that serve a complex security function, like a library of algorithms that work together for a common goal.
+Collective cryptographic algorithms that serve a complex security function, like a library of algorithms that work together for a common goal.
 For example - the Transport Layer Security scheme (TLS) and the Hypertext Transfer Protocol (HTTP) are used in every web browser.

 In the words of Edward Snowden, "[The Internet of Things and countless] protocols have given us the means to digitize and put online damn near everything in the world that we donβt eat, drink, wear, or dwell in."